pcotret/gnuradio-tutorial/README.md

 * ***_python:** same thing for those threee blocks in Python.

 ## Creation of an OTT (Out-Of-Tree) module
 Basically, an OTT module is a component that doesn't exist in a default GNURadio installation.
 It can be your own blocks or blocks made by someone else, downloaded from the web.
-A GNURadio module is a king of library: it contains a list of blocks that can be used in a GRC schematic.
+A GNURadio module is a kind of library: it contains a list of blocks that can be used in a GRC schematic.

 You won't be alone in this adventure.
 A tool called `gr_modtool` will help you with the most important operations needed to create a custom block.
 In order to create a custom block called `gnuradio-tutorial`, type the following command: